Miriam David

 Miriam E. David FRSA FAcSS (born 9 August 1945) is a British educator.
 She is Professor of Education at the Institute of Education, University of London and Associate Director of the Teaching and Learning Research Programme.

 Education and career

-David earned a BA (Hons) in Sociology in 1966 from the University of Leeds.
-In 1975, she earned her Ph.D in Economics of Education from the University of London.
+David earned a BA (Hons) degree in sociology in 1966 from the University of Leeds.
+In 1975, she earned her Ph.D. in economics of education from the University of London.
 In 1993, she was elected Fellow of the Royal Society of Arts (RSA), and in 1999 she was Elected Academician of the Academy of Learned Societies in the Social Sciences (AcSS).

 David has held the following recent major positions: